karanthukral/Class-Notes/3B/Music246/Lecture-01-Jan-07-16.md

           professionalism etc.

 - What is a movie?
-  - Narative - tells a story
+  - Narrative - tells a story
   - "Suspension of Disbelief"
-  - Film convention attempt to minimize anything that thretens "Suspension of Disbelief".
+  - Film convention attempt to minimize anything that threatens "Suspension of Disbelief".
 Except for the use of music
-  - You walk into a movie theater and you enter an agreement with the movie maker to accept that the movie you are going to see is real and this is called "Suspension of Disbelief"
+  - You walk into a movie theatre and you enter an agreement with the movie maker to accept that the movie you are going to see is real and this is called "Suspension of Disbelief"
   - You need to buy into the movie because without this there is no point in